-If you bound the license to an incorrect element, right-click the license and select Unbind.
+Tip: If you bound the license to an incorrect element, right-click the license and select Unbind.

-When you install or refresh the policy on the engine, the license is permanently bound to that engine.
-Permanently bound licenses cannot be rebound to another engine without re=licensing or deleting the engine element the license is bound to.
+CAUTION: When you install or refresh the policy on the engine, the license is permanently bound to that engine.
+Permanently bound licenses cannot be rebound to another engine without relicensing or deleting the engine element the license is bound to.
 Until you do that, the unbound license is shown as Retained.

-You are now ready to transfer the configuration to the Firewall engines.
+Transfer the configuration to the Firewall engines.